DaveSkender/Stock.Indicators/docs/performance.md

+---
-# Performance benchmarks for v1.15.0
+title: Performance benchmarks for v1.15.0
+permalink: /performance/
+layout: default
+redirect_from:
+ - /tests/performance
+---

+# {{ page.title }}

 These are the execution times for the current indicators using two years of historical daily stock quotes (502 periods) with default or typical parameters.